malekbenz/malekbenz/_posts/2016-12-06-Step-by-Step-Login-using-facebook-account-Asp.net-Application.md

 category: Asp.Net
 tags : [ 'Asp.Net',  'facebook', 'OAuth2 ']
 categories: ['Asp.Net', 'OAuth2 ']
+description:Instead of using your own user database to maintain user credentials.
+I will give you step by step demo on how to integrate Facebook login into you  ASP.NET MVC 5 application.
 ---

 Instead of using your own user database to maintain user credentials.
 I will give you step by step demo on how to integrate Facebook login into you  ASP.NET MVC 5 application.